Hristo Stoichkov

-Hristo Stoichkov (Христо Стоичков /bg/; born 8 February 1966) is a Bulgarian former professional footballer and current football commentator for TUDN.
+Hristo Stoichkov Stoichkov (Христо Стоичков /bg/; born 8 February 1966) is a Bulgarian former professional footballer and current football commentator for TUDN.
 A prolific forward, he is widely regarded as the greatest Bulgarian footballer of all time.
 He was the runner-up for the FIFA World Player of the Year award in 1992 and 1994 and received the Ballon d'Or in 1994.
 He was also named the BTA Best Balkan Athlete of the Year in 1994.
 In 2004, Stoichkov was named by Pelé in the FIFA 100 list of the world's greatest living players.

 At the club level, Stoichkov spent six years at CSKA Sofia and became the top goalscorer in Europe in 1990, receiving the European Golden Shoe.
 In 1990, he joined Barcelona, where he earned the Spanish nickname "El Pistolero" (lit.
-'The Gunslinger') and was part of Johan Cruyff's "Dream Team," which won four consecutive La Liga titles and the 1992 European Cup.
+'The Gunslinger') and was part of Johan Cruyff's "Dream Team", which won four consecutive La Liga titles and the 1992 European Cup.
 During his time at the club, he formed a prolific strike partnership with Romário.
 Cruyff played a crucial role in bringing him to Barcelona, where he quickly developed into one of the most prolific forwards in the world.

 Stoichkov was a member of the Bulgaria national team that finished fourth at the 1994 FIFA World Cup, where he emerged as the top scorer with six goals, earning the World Cup Golden Boot.
 He was ranked as the third-best player at the World Cup, following Romário and Roberto Baggio, and received the World Cup Bronze Ball.
 In addition to his exceptional footballing talent, he was known for his fiery temperament on the pitch.
 During his playing career, he was also nicknamed The Dagger (Камата).